 I’ve written about how I use this program to organize my travel plans.
 The Tripit app gives you access to all that information at an instant.
 Need the address to your hotel?
 What about the dinner reservation you made, what time was it for?
 Tripit also will suggest nearby restaurants, bars, ATM locations and convenience stores.
 They’ll even tell you the safety level of your travel location.

 This is the app I use to keep track of flight status and it’s extremely useful during flight delays.
 One of my favorite things about this app is the ability to easily find out the status of your incoming flight (the plane you’re going to be getting on).
 If that plane isn’t due to arrive until 2:30 PM and you’re still scheduled to board at 2:15 PM, you’re going to hear an announcement that your flight is delayed.
-We had that very issue on one of our recent flights when our incoming plane was delayed because of weather.
-I was able to track the plane and we were able to stay in the lounge and get some work done instead of waiting at the (very loud and crowded) gate area, waiting to hear updated information.
+For example, if my incoming plane is delayed because of weather, I can track the plane and stay in the lounge to get some work done instead of waiting at the (very loud and crowded) gate area, waiting to hear updated information.
+Of course, you need to remember that in cases like this, flights can also become un-delayed.

 I use TripAdvisor when looking for hotels before my trip but I also like to use it to find local attractions when traveling.
 If I have a few hours to spend, I’ll open up the app and see what things are nearby.
 Often times I’ll find a museum or historical location I had no idea about that’s usually less crowded than the major sights.
 You can also read reviews and tips from people who have visited and the comments can range from very helpful to the not-so-helpful.